-A: One week before Thanksgiving, 2015, the Colorado Water Plan. was released by the Colorado Water Conservation Board.
-The Colorado Water Plan emphasizes water conservation, increased storage, and alternative agricultural transfer mechanisms (ATMs) as the primary means for closing the projected water gap.
+A: One week before Thanksgiving, 2015, the Colorado Water Plan was released by the Colorado Water Conservation Board (CWCB).
+The Colorado Water Plan emphasized water conservation, increased storage, and alternative agricultural transfer mechanisms (ATMs) as the primary means for closing the projected water gap.

 The water plan recognizes the economic, environmental and cultural value of Colorado's agriculture industry.
 It promotes alternatives to "buy and dry" water transfers, and instead encourages sustainable approaches that enable irrigated land to stay in production while helping supply water for other uses.
 Rotational fallowing, deficit irrigation, and planting lower consumptive use crops are the main practices being looked at for "creating" consumptive use water that would otherwise have been used by crops.
 Consumptive use water is water retained by the growing plant plus the amount lost through evapotranspiration.

 The 2015 state water plan put forth a goal of 50,000 acre-feet per year to come from alternative ag water transfer mechanisms (ATMs).
 That quantitative value was not included in the 2023 update.